 Position Hr/Wk Mo/Yr Job Duties Student Assistants 20.00 10.00 The Student Clerical Asst. is an essential support staff member to the AAII, faculty and students.
-The

-Student assists AAII in ordering and tracking textbooks, co-staffs the very busy, high traffic front reception desk; runs errands, answers basic and technical questions by phone/in-person, which allows the AA to produce schedule development, on-going curriculum development, meeting minutes, processing student forms, assisting a large staff of 30+ adjunct instructors and 5 fulltime faculty.
+The BAD department is located on two floors.
+The Student assists AAII in ordering and tracking textbooks, co-staffs the very busy, high traffic front reception desk; runs errands, answers basic and technical questions by phone/in-person, which allows the AA to produce schedule development, on-going curriculum development, meeting minutes, processing student forms, assisting a large staff of 40+ adjunct instructors and 7 fulltime faculty.
 Without the Student Assist. for 25 hours week the AAII would achieve very little due to the disruptive nature of a very busy front office.
 Whenever possible, the Department does hire FWS students to help defray costs.